Limited Company or Self-Employed? What's the Difference?

 At CloudCo, our team has years of industry experience and in-depth knowledge, helping thousands of clients throughout the world.
 We not only specialise in online limited company formations, but we can also offer you a wide range of formation services.

-Our services are apt for varied kinds of companies including companies that are limited by shares, limited by guarantee and limited liability partnerships.
+Our services are apt for varied kinds of companies, including companies that are limited by shares, limited by guarantees, and limited by liability partnerships.